The deep-sea trawl fishery

 The deep-sea trawl fishery operates on well established trawl grounds around the South African coast, extending from the Namibian border on the west coast to the extreme eastern part of the Agulhas Bank near Port Elizabeth.
 Exploitation is predominantly in 300 to 800m water depth and waters shallower than 200m on the south coast.

-The deep-sea trawl fishery catches predominantly deep water hake (Merluccius paradoxus) which comprises an estimated 80% of the fleet’s catch.
-The fleet consists of approximately 27 fresh fish trawlers (commonly called “wetfish” trawlers) with an average length of 45m and an average tonnage of 600 tons; plus 25 freezer trawlers ranging in length from 30 to 90m and from 300 to 2 900 GRT.
+The fleet consists of 30 fresh fish trawlers (commonly called “wetfish” trawlers) with an average length of 45 m and an average tonnage of 600 tons; plus 21 freezer trawlers ranging in length from 30 to 90m and from 300 to 2 900 tons.

 Otter trawling is the main method of fishing.
 With this method, a large net is towed behind the trawler, with the mouth of the net being held open by two large doors (hydroplanes) which are attached to either side of the net.
 Thick steel cables, called trawl warps, are used to tow the net.
 Once the back of the net (called the “cod end” or the “bag”) is filled with fish, the net is hauled back on board the vessel and emptied into the fish factory.
 Fish workers clean the catch and, on wetfish vessels, store the fish on ice for processing on land.
 On freezer trawlers, however, the catch is cleaned, processed and frozen at sea.